cds-snc/talent/_pages/en/about/Team-meetings-and-communications.md

 * #people on Slack is a channel for anyone interested in people and culture.
 We use this channel for any discussion (related to talent) CDS might enjoy.
 * We use *email* very little for communication amongst our team.
 Slack is a better bet.

-_- Last updated by Andrea on July 25, 2019_
+_- Last updated by Andrea on August 29, 2019_